Rutherford B. Hayes: Foreign policy

 Most of Hayes's foreign policy concerns involved Latin America.
 In 1878, following the Paraguayan War, he arbitrated a territorial dispute between Argentina and Paraguay.
 Hayes awarded the disputed land in the Gran Chaco region to Paraguay, and the Paraguayans honored him by renaming a city (Villa Hayes) and a department (Presidente Hayes) in his honor.
 Hayes became concerned over the plans of Ferdinand de Lesseps, the builder of the Suez Canal, to construct a canal across the Isthmus of Panama, then part of Colombia.
 Worried about a repetition of French adventurism in Mexico, Hayes interpreted the Monroe Doctrine firmly.
-In a message to Congress, Hayes explained his opinion on the canal: "The policy of this country is a canal under American control ...
+In a message to Congress, he explained his opinion on the canal: "The policy of this country is a canal under American control ...
 The United States cannot consent to the surrender of this control to any European power or any combination of European powers."

 The Mexican border also drew Hayes's attention.
 Throughout the 1870s, "lawless bands" often crossed the border on raids into Texas.
 Three months after taking office, Hayes granted the Army the power to pursue bandits, even if it required crossing into Mexican territory.
 Mexican president Porfirio Díaz protested the order and sent troops to the border.
 The situation calmed as Díaz and Hayes agreed to jointly pursue bandits and Hayes agreed not to allow Mexican revolutionaries to raise armies in the United States.
-The violence along the border decreased, and in 1880 Hayes revoked the order allowing pursuit into Mexico.
+The violence along the border decreased, and in 1880, Hayes revoked the order allowing pursuit into Mexico.